metal-crow/Dark-Souls-1-Overhaul/README.md

 ### Requirments
 This requires the [Microsoft Visual C++ Redistributable for Visual Studio 2015-2019 ](https://aka.ms/vs/16/release/vc_redist.x64.exe)

+Building from source requires Visual Studio 2017, and access to some private repos (ask metalcrow or SeanP)

 ## Changelist

 * NPCs and Bosses (kindof, WIP) can no longer be killed by hackers